codedellemc/training/lab3-create-a-swarm-cluster/README.md

 Name: b187c3b2664f
 ```

+You can still see the Swarm containers by running `docker ps -a`.

 ## Using Docker with Swarm

 Now that you have a two container hosts combined with Swarm, use the `docker run` command against the swarm master (`docker-machine env --swarm swarm-master`).